BAVDE1/openGL-boilerplate/README.md

-# some 2d openGL "boilerplate"
+# OpenGL "boilerplate"

-abstraction and demonstration of openGl and glfw (from the lwjgl module).
+abstraction and demonstration of openGL and glfw in java (from the lwjgl module).

 ---

 lwjgl: https://www.lwjgl.org/ \
 openGL: https://docs.gl/

-Also please see: References.md
+Also see: References.md

 ---